Police seek information after Tokoroa armed robbery

-Police are asking for the public's help following an armed robbery at the Mobil service station on Main Rd in Tokoroa.
+Police are asking for the public's help after an armed robbery at the Mobil service station on Main Rd in Tokoroa.

 Police said a man entered the store with a long-barrelled firearm hidden under his clothing just before 9pm on August 12.